Policy & Resources

 The study is important for many reasons including 1) it provides Food Bank with in-depth information about who in our communities is struggling with food insecurity and 2) it provides evidence to support the need for anti-hunger policies and legislation when speaking with elected officials.

 Among the thousands of people who depend on charitable food programs in central and northern New York:

-- Of those unemployed, 45% have lost their job within the last two years
+- Of those unemployed, 68% have been unemployed for more than two years

 In particular, working families are increasingly finding themselves among the ranks of the hungry.
 And far too many lead a fragile existence, regularly facing difficult tradeoffs between the essentials of living: paying for food or rent, utilities or healthcare.If you would like to read more on the impacts of food insecurity in our community please click on the link below:

 Food Bank of Central New York collaborated with UC Berkeley Center for Weight and Health to complete a study that evaluated the food preferences of 116 individuals who rely on emergency food pantries.
 The data was collected through in-person interviews onsite at food pantries.